zack-murray/labs-curriculum/Labs Curriculum/Sprint 3 - Giving and receiving feedback/Sprint Challenge 3.md

 ## Prompt 1 - Giving Feedback

 1. What's an example of an issue you've had in working with another team member?
 How have you addressed it?
-2. What are some benefits and challenges to working with differing personalities and work styles on your team?
+2. What are some benefits and challenges to working with the different personalities and work styles on your team?
 Please provide an example.

 ## Prompt 2 - Receiving Feedback